zheland/rust-webrtc-p2p-example/README.md

 ## About

-Work in progress demo includes a WebRTC-client written in rust using the sycamore library and a signal and WebRTC-server.
+Demo includes a WebRTC-client written in rust using the sycamore library and a signal and WebRTC-server.

 ## State

-WebRTC communication itself does not work yet.

 - [x] Signaling protocol,
 - [x] WebSocket signaling server,